doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 1. [Mist Retexture](https://www.nexusmods.com/morrowind/mods/44322?)
 1. [MWSE Blood Diversity](https://www.nexusmods.com/morrowind/mods/47913)
 	- Install both the "00 Core" option and the texture version of your choice ("01 vanilla-friendly textures" for vanilla textures; "02 R-zero's textures" for Intelligent Textures)
 	- Be sure to read the readme and update your Morrowind.ini as directed.
-You can comment out the default Morrowind.ini "[Blood]" entries with semicolons (;) or dashes (--) and paste the mod's ini changes underneath
+You can comment out the default Morrowind.ini "[Blood]" entries with semicolons (;) or dashes (--) and paste the mod's ini changes underneath, which will allow you to revert to vanilla .ini settings easily
 1. [Subtle Smoke](https://www.nexusmods.com/morrowind/mods/47341?)
 1. [Unto Dust](https://www.nexusmods.com/morrowind/mods/48435?)
 	- Enable both "00 Core" and "01 Default Dust"